LASIK Surgery – Austin, Texas

-LASIK Surgery (laser-assisted in situ keratomileusis) is the most common laser eye procedure used to treat and correct vision problems including nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
-The procedure is highly effective in reducing or eliminating the need for eyeglasses and/or corrective lenses.
+LASIK Surgery (laser-assisted in situ keratomileusis) is the most common elective procedure to treat nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
+The procedure has an amazing success rate at reducing or eliminating the need for eyeglasses and/or corrective lenses.

 LASIK Surgery: What to Expect

-Just as you have probably heard from friends or family in Austin who have had the procedure, typical LASIK results are quite remarkable.
+Most patients who have had LASIK will testify that the results are remarkable and even life changing.
 In one nationwide survey of more than 1,800 LASIK patients, 99% reported being satisfied or very satisfied with the results.

-Millions of people all over the world are less dependent on glasses or corrective lenses thanks to LASIK.
-And, complications resulting from LASIK surgery are rare.
-It is an extremely common, safe, effective, and permanent procedure.
+Millions of people all over the world are completely free or less dependent on glasses or corrective lenses thanks to LASIK.
+The procedure is safe, extremely effective and permanent with minimal risk of side effects or complications.

 LASIK Surgery: The Procedure